 Dog poop is not a good fertilizer.

 There are approximately 5,500 dogs that live in Morro Bay and Los Osos.
 This means an average of 19,000 pounds of dog poop is produced each week.
 Dog poop produces nearly twice as much bacteria as human waste which, when left on the ground, has a major impact on the environment.
 When it rains, waste can seep into the groundwater and wash into local storm drains and waterways, ending up in the bay.
 The bacteria from all this waste can be harmful to people and to the environment.

 Dog poop can take up to one year to break down.
 The impact of one pile of waste can compound, resulting a big problem for water quality.

 Our 2023 State of the Bay report summarizes bay bacteria monitoring from 2005-2021.
 Bacteria levels at all locations meet water quality standards for recreational contact.
 Keeping pet waste from entering the bay is one way to help reduce bacteria levels.
 The connection to water quality is important– picking up after your pet is not just about keeping our parks and lawns clean.
 It is also about clean water that we can all enjoy.

 How to Get Involved

-Donations of all sizes help keep dispensers stocked full of bags, help expand the program, and education about the importance of picking up after our pets
+Donations of all sizes help keep dispensers stocked full of bags, increase the number of dispensers, and fund education about the importance of picking up after our pets